uromi06/uromi06/README.md

 - Implementing selected Fabber forward models in pure Python, focusing on Bayesian estimation for multi-echo (TE) and multi-inversion time (TI) ASL data.
 - Validating against synthetic and age-related cohorts using voxel-/ROI-wise comparisons.
 - Extending modeling to evaluate fitted vs. fixed T2 values, improving robustness across populations.

 ---

-### 🩺 Deep Learning for Pneumonia Diagnosis on NIH ChestX-ray14 with Grad-CAM

-- Built a PyTorch pipeline for pneumonia detection from pediatric chest X-rays, achieving AUROC 0.94.
-- Trained a ResNet-18 classifier with stratified validation for better accuracy and reliability.
-- Used Grad-CAM to visualize disease regions and improve model interpretability.

----